agoncal/agoncal-application-cdbookstore/README.md

 ## Execute the sample

-Once deployed go to the following URL and start buying some pets: [http://localhost:8080/applicationCDBookStore](http://localhost:8080/applicationCDBookStore).
+Once deployed go to the following URL and start buying some books and cds: [http://localhost:8080/applicationCDBookStore](http://localhost:8080/applicationCDBookStore).

 The admin [REST interface](rs/application.wadl) allows you to create/update/remove items in the catalog, orders or customers.
 You can run the following [curl](http://curl.haxx.se/) commands :